From the ferry to the Costa Blanca – my top 12 Spanish stopovers

 The royal summer palace of La Magdalena.
 Architecturally, it’s a bit of a muddle, but its location is beautiful.

-The Casino on the Plaza de Italia – the height of elegance back in the day
+The Casino on the Plaza de Italia – the height of elegance back in the day when the Spanish royal family came here for the summer.

 Sunset over the glorious El Sardinero beach